Israel will consider U.S. Mideast plan, Palestinians to boycott

 “Under any peace agreement our position will be that Israel’s presence should continue here, for Israel’s security and for the security of all,” Netanyahu said.

-The Jordan Valley and Dead Sea area covers nearly 30 per cent of the West Bank.

-It was invaded and captured by Jordanian forces in the 1948-49 war that accompanied the creation of the modern state of Israel, but was captured and occupied by Israeli troops in the 1967 Six Day War.

-Palestinians say that it forms an integral part of the land that they claim for a future state, as the breadbasket of the West Bank and its external border with Jordan.
+The Jordan Valley and Dead Sea area covers nearly 30% of the West Bank.
+Palestinians say that it forms an integral part of the land that they claim for a future state.

+Husam Zomlot, head of the Palestinian mission in London, said on Twitter: “The Jordan Valley is Palestine’s strategic reservoir & the most vital area for a prosperous Palestinian economy: Water, fertile lands, minerals, Dead Sea and heritage sites.”

 Palestinian officials are boycotting the Trump administration and have refused to engage with its Middle East peace plan.

-Trump’s team is unveiling the economic portion of the plan this week at a conference in Manama, the capital of Bahrain, which it hopes will stimulate the economy of the Palestinian territories and of the region.
-The political part of the plan will be rolled out at a later date.

-Palestinian President Mahmoud Abbas said that solely economic solutions were a non-starter.
+Palestinian President Mahmoud Abbas said that solely economic solutions to the Israeli-Palestinian conflict were a non-starter.

 “Money is important.
 The economy is important.
 But politics are more important.
 The political solution is more important,” Abbas told reporters in the West Bank city of Ramallah.